 Mileva Maric was the first wife of Albert Einstein.
-She was a Serbian physicist, the only woman among Einstein’s fellow students at Zürich’s Polytechnic, and was the second woman to finish a full program of study at the Department of Mathematics and Physics.
+She was a Serbian physicist, the only woman among Einstein’s fellow students at Zürich’s Polytechnic.
+And Maric was only the second woman to finish a full study program at the Department of Mathematics and Physics.

 As Levis comments, when reading The Other Einstein, “You go through moments of being in awe of Maric’s character and wanting to strangle her for not leaving her toxic marriage with Einstein sooner.”